 In his role as a chief economist from 2009 to 2012, Dr. Nakatani was responsible for analyzing the economies and financial markets of a number of countries, including China, Russia, United Kingdom, Turkey, Poland, Malaysia, South Africa, Vietnam, Singapore, Romania, Ukraine, Czech Republic, Hungary, Bulgaria, Baltic countries, and Middle Eastern and North African countries.
 From 2012 to 2014, he was enrolled in the Ph.D. program in economics at the University of California with a full scholarship from the BOJ.
 Since obtaining his Ph.D. degree in 2014, he led the BOJ’s main macroeconomic model (the Quarterly Japanese Economic Model) team to create economic forecasts and perform various simulation analyses for the Japanese economy.

 His research focus is on international finance, currency crisis and monetary policy.
-He has published articles in peer-reviewed journals such as Open Economies Review, The North American Journal of Economics and Finance, and Emerging Markets Finance and Trade.
-He is a member of the American Economic Association.
+He has published articles in peer-reviewed journals such as Journal of Policy Modeling, Open Economies Review, The North American Journal of Economics and Finance, and Emerging Markets Finance and Trade.

 Dr. Nakatani earned his Ph.D. in economics and a M.A. in international economics from the University of California and a M.P.P. and a B.A. in economics from Hitotsubashi University.